Krystsina Tsimanouskaya: Belarusian Olympic athlete says she was taken to Tokyo airport against her wishes after complaining about coaches

 "Consequently, the athlete's application for participation in qualifying races at 200m and in the 4x400m relay was recalled."

-Tsimanouskaya told Reuters that she does not want to return to Belarus and is in Haneda airport with Japanese police.
+Tsimanouskaya told Reuters that she does not want to return to Belarus and is in Haneda airport with Japanese police, who she says she sought the protection of so she does not have to fly home.

 She also called on the International Olympic Committee (IOC) on Sunday to get involved in her case